Greece! EF Ultimate Break

 Day three we took a walking tour of Athens and went to see the Acropolis.
 We got to see the switching of the guards, the Parthenon, and temples of the Gods.
 To see these structures and to be standing next to them is such an amazing experience.
 Especially listening to how they were made and the history about them.
 After the tour we spent a little more time exploring and then headed back downtown in the evening.

 On Day five we went to swim in the natural Sulfur Springs, and to do a 30 minute hike up a volcano.
 I don’t think anyone was really prepared for that hike, but once we made it to the top it was definitely worth it.
 The views were absolutely incredible.
 That evening we went on a sunset cruise where we had dinner and got to see another breathtaking sunset.
-Afterwards, we walked to a local convenient store grabbed some goodies and then went to play games on the beach.
+Afterwards, we walked to a local convenient store grabbed some goodies and then went to play games on the black beach.

 The following day we hopped on a boat and sailed around anti paros.
 We stopped at a few different islands to swim and have lunch.
 Then stopped by a cliff to go cliff diving.
 This was one of my favorite days.
 It was so nice to relax, have some good food, and see all the amazing sights.
 Later that night we explored the town, and found a hidden path that led to a jetty where my friend Joey, The Wanderluster Journal, and I got to see the amazing sight of the town of Paros all lit up at night.
 We all finished the night back at the Dubliner.